Saturday, April 6, 2013

 - Quinoa~ I haven’t actually made them but I did purchase them.
 Hopefully this coming week I’ll make some.
 I hope the family likes it.
 I would like to serve this instead of rice (I’ll allow rice occasionally).

 - Dreamfields Pasta~ I am no longer purchasing any other pasta right now (unless I make a lasagna, haven’t seen those noodles from DF yet).
 This is a low glycemic pasta.
 It’s a bit more expensive but I feel better serving this to my Sweets who has high cholesterol.
+(Update; I prefer to not eat DF and am staying away from wheat as much as possible)

 - Chana Dahl~ this is another food that we will try in the near future.
 I’ll write about it when we have tried it.
+Haven't tried it as of yet

 - Glucomannan~will buy this next month.